The term “hepatitis” refers to inflammation of the liver – a condition characterised by nausea, malaise and yellowing of the body.

 How Does Hepatitis B Get Transmitted?

-Hepatitis B, on the other hand, is a virus that lives in the blood and other body fluids of infected persons.
+Hepatitis B is a virus that lives in the blood and other body fluids of infected persons.
 More than two billion people the world over are estimated to have been infected with the hepatitis B virus, which spreads if body fluids from an infected person enter the body of someone else who is not immune to the virus.

 Vaccination Against the Hepatitis B Virus